Broken Expectations: The Effects of Modelling Assumptions on the Inferred Dark Matter Distribution in the Milky Way's Satellites: Results

-Although we have simulated spherical systems, we found that tidal forces can cause deformations in the shape of the simulated dwarfs.
-This effect, which is the most significant at pericentre, is obvious in the dark matter but can also be seen in the stars, especially for eccentric dwarf galaxy orbits.
-While the estimator recovers true $M(r_{1/2})$ within its $1\sigma$ errors in most cases and is typically accurate within 10~per~cent, our findings suggest the results of the estimator should be interpreted with care and to bear in mind the orbital properties and the current orbital phase of the subject galaxy.
+Although we have simulated spherical systems, we found that tidal forces can cause deformations in the dwarfs' shape.
+This effect, which is the most significant at pericentre, is clear in the dark matter but can also be seen in the stars, especially for eccentric dwarf galaxy orbits.
+The estimator recovers true $M(r_{1/2})$ within its $1\sigma$ errors in most cases and is typically accurate within 10~per~cent, consistent with earlier findings of \citealt{errani_estimators} who applied the estimator to $N$-body counterparts of Milky Way's satellites derived from cosmological simulations.
+Nevertheless, our findings suggest the results of the estimator should be interpreted with care and to bear in mind the orbital properties and the current orbital phase of the subject galaxy.
 Additionally, it is unclear how the estimator would behave if the subject galaxy is aspherical and acted upon by tides.
 Our experiment with using dark matter as tracers demonstrates that for a population of tracers that extends to the tidal radius, the performance of the estimator tends to degrade, with mass typically underestimated by 15-20~per~cent until the halo stops losing significant fractions of mass, becomes more spherical, and settles towards the final bound remnant state \citep{errani_navarro}.